Oritavancin

 site conditions

-Common Infusion site reactions, including the following
+Common Infusion site reactions**

 Uncommon Chest pain*, pyrexia*

-Rare Red man syndrome, chest discomfort*, chills*
+Rare Chest discomfort*, chills*

-* These reactions may be infusion-related.
+* These reactions may be infusion-related

 Cross-check medications